kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 # Cyber-dojo introduction

-[Cyber-dojo](https://cyber-dojo.org) is an open source platform where teams can practice TDD in many different languages without any installation.
+[Cyber-dojo](https://cyber-dojo.org) is an open source platform where teams can practice TDD in many different languages directly from the browser without any installation.

-Cyber-dojo has a standard micro service architecture with a dozen or so git repositories (eg [web](https://github.com/cyber-dojo/web), [runner](https://github.com/cyber-dojo/runner)).
+Cyber-dojo has a standard microservice architecture with a dozen or so git repositories (eg [web](https://github.com/cyber-dojo/web), [runner](https://github.com/cyber-dojo/runner)).
-Each git repository has its own CI pipeline producing a docker image.
+Each git repository has its own CI pipeline producing a public docker image.

 These docker images run in two AWS environments called [aws-beta](https://app.merkely.com/cyber-dojo/environments/aws-beta) and [aws-prod](https://app.merkely.com/cyber-dojo/environments/aws-prod).